 Programs like Shazam and Soundhoud are excellent at identifying a specific piece of music.
 But the problem those programs solve is relatively simple.
 Music is completely consistent – the song in question is always an exact match to the song in the database.
 Bird song, unfortunately, is not so easy.
 There are regional and individual variations on every song.
 Paired with changing environmental conditions, every song that BirdGenie™ analyzes is different.
 So how did BirdGenie™ solve this complex and daunting problem?

-It took a lot of searching to find the right person to help execute these ideas in an app, and after a couple of false starts, Tom found Stephen Pope.
+To create BirdGenie, it took a lot of searching to find the right person to help execute these ideas.
+After pursuing a few paths, Tom found Stephen Pope.
 Stephen is a uniquely talented app developer and sound specialist, and an expert in distinguishing sounds from background noise.
 His experience at Xerox PARC, Stanford’s CCRMA, and UC Berkley’s CNMAT programs, came into play as he tackled to the complex problem of teaching a computer to identify and then analyze bird song.

 With Stephen’s specialized skills, and using The Warbler Guide as a foundation, the team perfected a system that analyzes and defines sounds.
-BirdGenie™ uses more than thirty analytic parameters for each song, some of them undetectable to the human ear, to find the common characteristics in every song.
-Rather than having to learn each individual iteration of a song, BirdGenie™ can find the thread that runs through them all, and can even identify song variations that it hasn’t previously encountered.
+BirdGenie™ uses hundreds of analytic parameters for each song, some of them undetectable to the human ear, to find the common characteristics in every song.
+Rather than having to learn each individual iteration of a song for one species, BirdGenie™ can find the critical threads that runs through them all, allowing it to identify song variations that it hasn’t previously encountered.
 That unique system is not patented and promises to bring great accuracy to song identification.

 Another very exciting aspect of BirdGenie™ is with its partnership with the Cornell Lab of Ornithology.
 By sending anonymous recordings from BirdGenie™ users across the country, scientists hope to learn more about bird song variation and function, an area is which is understudied.
 This is a whole new set of data that may wind up being a very valuable tool in the study and conservation of bird species.